jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * Like the example instruction discussed, loading data from RAM into register A

+* Consider the functionality that would be required for a typical computing system

+    * Move data round the system
+    * Perform arithmatic operations
+    * Output data
+    * Loop
+    * Conditions/make decisions

 * As discussed, with 4 bit operators, a total of 16 unique instructions can be implemented for the ESAP system

     * Each of the 16 instructions can be uniquely identified with a bit pattern